 There will be only limited side events in the virtual 2020 conference.
 After discussing the situation with Ubicomp’s Challenge Chair, we had to make the decision to also move the STABILO challenge to next year.

-Knowing that a challenge running for more than 1.5 years is not feasible for many participating teams, we will keep the current challenge running but not publish stage 3 data.
+Knowing that a challenge running for more than 1.5 years is not feasible for many participating teams, we kept the current challenge running until step 2 but did not publish stage 3 data.